 About medical cannabis

-Yes.
-Medical cannabis was made legal on 1 November 2018 and provided it is prescribed by a medical specialist who has taken into account the current evidence and guidelines and come to a decision that is in your best interest, it is legal to prescribe and for patients to take.
+Yes; all of the medication we prescribe is fully legal and regulated.
+The use of medical cannabis within the UK was made legal as of 1 November 2018 provided it is prescribed by a medical specialist who has taken into account the current evidence and guidelines alongside your particular diagnoses and conditions.

-Medical cannabis can be used for symptom relief in a variety of conditions where other first-line medications and conventional drugs have failed, such as in many types of chronic pain conditions, neuropathic pain, and psychiatric conditions.
+Medical cannabis can be used for symptom relief in a variety of conditions where other first-line medications and conventional drugs have failed, such as with many types of chronic pain conditions, neuropathic pain and psychiatric disorders.

-If you are unsure if you are a good candidate and feel you may benefit from medical cannabis, you have two options.
-You can see your own GP or specialist to discuss a referral to The Medical Cannabis Clinic for treatment.
-Or, you can make an appointment with Dr Leon Barron, who can assess patients who are exploring this option.
-If you do not have a referral letter from your physician, Dr Barron can assess your case to see whether medical cannabis is right for you.
+If you are unsure whether you are a good candidate to benefit from medical cannabis, you have two options: you can see your own GP or specialist to discuss a referral to The Medical Cannabis Clinics for treatment or you can make an appointment with Dr Leon Barron.
+Dr Barron is able to assess patients who are exploring this option and, if you do not have a referral letter from your physician, Dr Barron can assess your case to see whether medical cannabis is right for you.

 What is the difference between the products you prescribe and CBD oil I can buy online or in shops without a prescription?